Mom of California terrorist to plead to destroying evidence

 Rafia Sultana Shareef, 66, of Corona agreed to plead guilty to a charge of intending to impede a federal criminal investigation by altering, destroying and mutilating records, the U.S. attorney’s office said.

-The crime carries a potential 20-year federal prison sentence. but under the plea agreement, Shareef is expected to receive no more than 18 months when she is be sentenced in U.S. District Court in Riverside.
+The crime carries a potential 20-year federal prison sentence.
+But under the plea agreement, Shareef is expected to receive no more than 18 months when she is be sentenced in U.S. District Court in Riverside.

 Shareef, also known as Rafia Farook, is the mother of Syed Rizwan Farook.
 He and his wife, Tashfeen Malik, opened fire with semiautomatic rifles on Dec.
 2, 2015, on the Christmas party gathering of San Bernardino County employees.